 “I see.
 And then?”

 A young girl brought Grimluk a plate and a mug.
 He slipped her a penny and took his breakfast.
-“Recently acquired a rather helpful tool for my profession and I reckon this is as good a time to test it out as any.
-But the basics of it is we put the carcass and the blood in the center of a demon trap.
+“Recently acquired a rather helpful tool for my profession and I reckon this is as good a time to prove it as any.
+But the basics of it are we put the carcass and the blood in the center of a demon trap.
 Demon’ll come for the blood and stay for the trap.”